Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Parameter Estimation

 \kator{Proposition \ref{prop:reparametrization} implies that} the proposed mixture (\ref{eq:kj_mix_density}) can be viewed as a mixture of Kato--Jones \katos{submodels} $g_{\rm KJ}(\mu_k,\bar{\gamma}_k,\lambda_k,\rho_k)$ and a uniform distribution.
-The expression (\ref{eq:kj_mix_density2}) \katos{suggests} that $\pi_k$ and $\gamma_k$ cannot be uniquely determined in parameter estimation because the information \chris{on} both parameters is contained in the single parameter $\pi_k'$. \katot{This implies that the parameters of the proposed mixtures reduce to $(\mu_1,\ldots,\mu_m,\rho_1,\ldots,\rho_m,\lambda_1,\ldots,\lambda_m,\pi'_1,\ldots,\pi'_{m+1})$.} \katos{Therefore, instead of estimating the parameters of (\ref{eq:kj_mix_density}) directly, we estimate the reparametrized mixture (\ref{eq:kj_mix_density2}) to ensure the identifiability of the model.
+The expression (\ref{eq:kj_mix_density2}) \katos{suggests} that $\pi_k$ and $\gamma_k$ cannot be uniquely determined in parameter estimation because the information \chris{on} both parameters is contained in the single parameter $\pi_k'$. \katot{This implies that the parameters of the proposed mixtures reduce to $(\mu_1,\ldots,\mu_m,\rho_1,\ldots,\rho_m,\lambda_1,\ldots,\lambda_m,\pi'_1,\ldots,\pi'_{m+1})$.} \katott{With this parametrization, it is possible to prove the identifiability of the proposed family of mixtures.
+See Appendix D.4 for the proof. }